It can be difficult to describe the flavor of espresso to someone who has never tasted it. So what does espresso taste like?

 Ingredients of a Great Espresso

-If you prefer a strong Italian espresso, then we recommend medium to dark roast 100% Arabica beans from Colombia, Brazil, or Central America.
+If you prefer a strong Italian espresso, then we recommend 100% Arabica beans dark roasted from Colombia, Brazil, or Central America.
+Volcanica is our top pick, especially their Costa Rican Dark Roast, and their Espresso Dark Roast coffee makes incredibly strong and smooth espressos.

 Coffee beans storage